-Side note – I purchased all of these products myself for my trip from Amazon* so I have linked the products to Amazon UK & similar items to Amazon US, and if you buy the item after clicking on my link I will receive a small commission at no extra cost to you which will help me have a lovely Christmas in India so I would appreciate you using the links 🙂
+Side note – I purchased all of these products myself for my trip from Amazon* so I have linked the products to Amazon UK & similar items to Amazon US, and if you buy the item after clicking on my link I will receive a small commission at no extra cost to you which helps purchase the drinks I buy when working on my blog in cafes!

 * Except item 3, this was gifted to me and I have linked to their direct website.